 [Indemnification provision, especially for 3rd party claims of IP infringement]

 11. ARBITRATION: By entering the Hackfest, participants agree that exclusive jurisdiction for any dispute, claim, or demand related in any way to the Hackfest will be decided by binding arbitration in Washington, DC.
-All disputes between participant(s) and LeadingAge of whatsoever kind or nature arising out of these Official Rules, shall be submitted to Judicial Arbitration and Mediation Services, Inc. (“JAMS”) for binding arbitration under its rules then in effect in the Washington, DC, USA area, before one arbitrator to be mutually agreed upon by both parties.
+All disputes between participant(s) and LeadingAge DC, LeadingAge Maryland and LeadingAge Virginia of whatsoever kind or nature arising out of these Official Rules, shall be submitted to Judicial Arbitration and Mediation Services, Inc. (“JAMS”) for binding arbitration under its rules then in effect in the Washington, DC, USA area, before one arbitrator to be mutually agreed upon by both parties.
 The parties agree to share equally in the arbitration costs incurred.